huahaofeng/v8-wiki/Simulator-Build.md

 ### Build with gm.py

-To only compile the release build:
+To only compile the release build (note: this only builds `d8` but none of the test binaries):

 ```bash
 tools/dev/gm.py riscv64.release